xandrade/Talkpython.fm-Notable-Packages/README.md

 - Title: Python community at Python Discord
 - Published Mon, Mar 1, 2021, recorded Thu, Feb 11, 2021.
 - Guest: Leon Sandøy [@lemonsaurus_rex](https://twitter.com/lemonsaurus_rex)

-notable for in the recent days.
-12:17 Yeah, I know what you're gonna say.
-Yeah.
-Yeah.
-So 12:19 you did this beautiful song called the 'PEP 8' song.
-And look at that.
-It's almost got 30,000 views on YouTube, which is pretty amazing.
-I'll put the link into the live stream for people to check out.
-But yeah, what was the inspiration behind that?
-That was really well received?
-Yeah.
-So it was a team effort, right?

 Package: **async-rediscache** - *An easy to use asynchronous Redis cache.* [PyPi](https://pypi.org/project/async-rediscache/) | [Homepage](https://github.com/SebastiaanZ/async-rediscache) | [Source Code](https://github.com/SebastiaanZ/async-rediscache)